 Locate your core narrative, develop your own best stories, and pinpoint the ways those stories should be told across digital channels in your content strategy.
 The most compelling content should reach people wherever and whenever they need it, in whatever format they choose.

-With the help from e.g. card sort exercises, company history, services, business goals, cultural elements can be brought together with product attributes and promises/values to construct a solid foundation for a communications platform.
+Construct a solid foundation for a communications platform - with the help from e.g. card sort exercises, company history, services, business goals, cultural elements can be brought together with product attributes and promises/values.

 The proliferation of new media — from websites, intranets, and social media to iPads and the constant stream of new portable platforms — is generating insatiable demand from audiences for engaging content.
 A strategy for how to use your channels can help you to create better integrated, planned, and executed content across multiple digital channels.